The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 As $H$ is unique up to $\mbG$-conjugacy, $F_p$ cannot fuse classes, so must normalize $H$.
 Since $\Out(H)$ has exponent $2$, certainly $F_{p^2}$ always centralizes (up to conjugacy) $H$, so the question is whether $H$ embeds in $F_4(p)$ or whether $F_p$ induces an outer automorphism on $H$.

-We could check if $L$ embeds in $G=F_4(p)$, for then so must $H$ (as there is a single copy of $H$ containing $L$).
+We could check if $L$ embeds in $G=F_4(p)$.
+If this is the case then the Frobenius endomorphism $F_p$ permutes the overgroups of $L$ isomorphic to $H$ (since it centralizes $L$), and as we have proved there is exactly one such overgroup, $F_p$ normalizes $H$.
+But then $F_p$ acts as an automorphism of $H$ centralizing $L$, and thus $F_p$ centralizes $H$.
 If $p\equiv\pm 1\bmod 5$ then there is a subgroup $5^4$ of $G$, normalized by the Weyl group, so $L$ embeds in $G$.

 From, for example, \cite[Table 3]{bmm1993}, the complex reflection group $G_8$ is the automizer of a Sylow $5$-subgroup of $F_4(p)$ for $p\equiv \pm 2\bmod 5$.
 This contains elements of order $12$, so there is a group $5^2\rtimes 12$ in $F_4(p)$ for these primes.
 Indeed, as we stated above, given the element of order $12$, there is a unique (up to conjugacy) group of order $25$ that it normalizes, and so the group $5^2\rtimes 12$ must be $\mbG$-conjugate to $L$.
 In particular, this proves that $H$ embeds in $F_4(p)$ for all primes $p$.